sethstrouf/calculator/README.md

 What I learned:
  - Much better at using objects to write cleaner code
  - Used CSS Grid effectively to create the calculator
+ - I should comment more (I came back after a year to fix bugs)

 What I need to improve:
- - Still need to study more about encapsulation
  - More planning!
 More flow chart, pseudocode, etc. to anticipate some of the problems I faced late in coding (overuse of booleans, for example)